Our Doctoral Researchers

 Doctoral Researcher

-Understanding the mental health and well-being challenges and facilitators in para-athletes to inform policy developments and organisational guidelines for the English Institute of Sport.
+Understanding the mental health and well-being challenges and facilitators in para-athletes to inform policy developments and organisational guidelines for the UK Sports Institute.